hosseinkabiruiuc/Sorptivity-Analysis-via-Computer-Vision/README.md

 - Execute the cells sequentially, which will involve mounting the drive, loading data, training models, and visualizing results.

 - Execution Time:
   The time to run the notebook will heavily depend on the dataset size and your hardware, especially whether a GPU is available or not.
-Using [NVIDIA T4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/), It should take ~ 2 hours (with full dataset, i.e., few thousands images) to train the FPN model and less than 10 seconds to do [water predictions](https://drive.google.com/drive/folders/1Im6fSw2cN3AlGQRpsc5DogKmQNVvif29?usp=sharing).
+Using [NVIDIA T4 GPU](https://www.nvidia.com/en-us/data-center/tesla-t4/), it should take ~ 2 hours (with full dataset, i.e., few thousands images) to train the FPN model and less than 10 seconds to do [water predictions](https://drive.google.com/drive/folders/1Im6fSw2cN3AlGQRpsc5DogKmQNVvif29?usp=sharing).

 - Prior to visualizing the segmented mask, the predicted [probability plots](https://drive.google.com/drive/folders/1RBsCfsSSezS4DA9j9n7E43wF65yUBHjg?usp=sharing) folder which is yield after training the [FPN or Mask R-CNN models](https://drive.google.com/drive/folders/1YjN6jhbAd2zVVBGiKyQb4YMCMZFE1qKw?usp=sharing), should be [compressed](https://drive.google.com/file/d/1R6w2CCwDX6SYWtl6j8tSevRXT1v5yXFH/view?usp=sharing) and placed in the main directory.

-- Model output: real-time water prediction:
+- Model output: The real-time water prediction is shown as follows:

   <img src="https://github.com/hosseinkabiruiuc/Sorptivity-via-Computer-Vision/blob/main/visualization/output.gif" width="50%" alt="GIF Description">